McIndi/delve/README.md

 ## Features
 - Ingest data from diverse sources (REST API, file tail, syslog, scheduled queries)
 - Transform and normalize data with custom pipelines
-- Powerful search and filtering with a pipeline syntax
+- Perform powerful search and filtering with a pipeline syntax
-- Interactive dashboards and visualizations
+- Create interactive dashboards and visualizations
-- Alerts and notifications
+- Set up alerts and notifications
-- Extensible with custom apps and commands
+- Extend functionality with custom apps and commands

 ## Project Structure
 - `manage.py` at the repository root for standard Django management
-- All core apps (e.g., `events`, `users`) and configuration in top-level folders
+- Core apps (e.g., `events`, `users`) and configuration in top-level folders
 - `requirements.txt` and `pyproject.toml` for Python dependencies
 - `bootstrap.py` for automated build, packaging, and asset management
 - `frontend/` for JavaScript and SCSS assets